On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 Our stronger technique gives further insight into the complexity of statistical algorithms\hide{.
 In fact, a norm of the operator we introduce here gives a characterization of the complexity of statistical algorithms \cite{Feldman-characterization}.
-The technique also} and has a natural interpretation in terms of the geometry of the space of all planted assignments with a metric defined to capture properties of statistical algorithms.
-As the distance in this metric increases, the fraction of solutions that can be discarded goes up rapidly from exponentially small to a polynomial fraction.
-We call this a `paring' transition as a large number of distributions become amenable to being separated and discarded as possible solutions.
+The technique also} and has a natural interpretation in terms of the geometry of the space of all planted assignments with a metric defined (between pairs of assignments) to capture properties of statistical algorithms.
+The fraction of solutions that are at distance greater than some threshold from a fixed assignment goes up sharply from exponentially small to a polynomial fraction as the distance threshold increases.
+We call this a `paring' transition as a large number of distributions become amenable to being separated from the planted solution and discarded.